-Controlled trial evidence from across reviews suggests that multicomponent psycho-educative programs providing combinations of psychotherapy, information provision, and skills training are more effective in reducing family carer depressive symptoms and anxiety than single-component interventions alone.
+Controlled trial evidence from across reviews suggests that multicomponent psycho-educative programs providing combinations of psychotherapy, information provision, and skills training are more effective in reducing family carer depressive symptoms and anxiety than single component interventions alone.
 However, the impact of these programs on carer burden and the likelihood of residential aged care placement for the PLwD was mixed across reports.
 There is promising evidence for the online delivery of these interventions, especially if support is provided in real-time, although beneficial effects appear to decrease over time.
-Supervised physical activity programs of low-medium intensity may reduce the impact of supporting someone living with dementia (sometimes referred to as 'carer burden'), as do the efforts of occupational therapists to increase carer self-efficacy and self-confidence in their caring role.
+Supervised physical activity programs of lowmedium intensity have a positive effect on carer burden, as do the efforts of occupational therapists to increase carer self-efficacy and self confidence in their caring role.